phpDocumentor/phpDocumentor/docs/references/phpdoc/basic-syntax.rst

 Inheritance
 -----------

-Docblocks automatically inherits the Short and Description of an overridden, extended or implemented element.
+Docblocks automatically inherit the Summary and Description of an overridden, extended or implemented element.

 For example: if Class B extends Class A and it has an empty DocBlock defined, then it will have the same Summary and Description as Class A. No DocBlock means that the 'parent' DocBlock will not be overridden and an error will be thrown